 Do we know what causes neuroblastoma?

-Neuroblasts may not have completely matured in babies by the time they are born.
+Neuroblasts may not have matured completely in babies by the time they are born.
 In fact, studies have shown that there are small clusters of neuroblasts in the adrenal glands of some infants less than 3 months old.
 Most of these eventually mature into nerve cells or simply die off and do not form neuroblastomas.
 Sometimes, neuroblasts remaining in very young infants continue to grow and then form tumors.
-Some may even spread to other parts of the body.
+Some can even spread to other parts of the body.
 But many of these tumors will still eventually mature into nerve tissue or go away on their own.

-However, as children get older, it becomes less likely that these cells will mature and more likely that they will continue to grow into a cancer.
+However, as children get older, it becomes less likely that these cells will mature and more likely that they will grow into a cancer.
 By the time neuroblastomas are large enough to be felt or cause symptoms, most can no longer mature on their own and will grow and spread unless treated.

-Last Medical Review: 10/29/2012
+Last Medical Review: 03/14/2014

-Last Revised: 01/17/2013
+Last Revised: 01/22/2016